Chowdhury-DSP/BYOD/manual/Manual.md

 Input mode: selects which channel(s) will be used as the input to the processor chain.
-In order to save computing resources (CPU), it is recommended to avoid using "Stereo" mode except when the input is a stereo signal.
+In order to save computing resources (CPU), it is recommended to avoid using "Stereo" mode except when the input is a true stereo signal.

 ### Input/Output Gain
 These controls can be used to affect the gain staging before or